Azure Cost Management Setup

 Args:

-start: ISO date string (YYYY-MM-DD)
+start: ISO date string (YYYY-MM-DD), inclusive lower bound.

-end: ISO date string (YYYY-MM-DD)
+end: ISO date string (YYYY-MM-DD), inclusive upper bound.

-granularity: "Daily" or "Monthly"
+granularity: "Daily" or "Monthly".

 """